Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `stats` will generate a statistics summary of the pool
     * `--poolid` will query the specified pool instead of the pool from the pool configuration file
-* `udi` will update Docker images on all compute nodes of the pool.
-This command requires a valid SSH user.
-    * `--image` will restrict the update to just the image or image:tag
-    * `--digest` will restrict the update to just the image or image:tag and a specific digest
+* `user add` will add an SSH or RDP user defined in the pool configuration file to all nodes in the specified pool
+* `user del` will delete the SSH or RDP user defined in the pool configuration file from all nodes in the specified pool

 ## `storage` Command
 The `storage` command has the following sub-commands: